 Additionally, Harnessing Course Sharing to Support Texas Pathways at Scale will contribute to Greater Texas Foundation’s goal of transfer, transition, and advising as well as the goals of the state’s higher education plan, 60x30TX.

-Two institutions are joining the project as Teaching Institutions (TIs): Western Texas College and Austin Community College.
-Another nine institutions are joining the project as Home Institutions (HIs): Weatherford College, Vernon College, Cisco College, Ranger College, South Plains College, Paris Junior College, Angelina College, Frank Phillips College, and Howard College.
+Three institutions serve the project as Teaching Institutions (TIs): Western Texas College, Austin Community College, and South Plains College.
+Another nine institutions operate as Home Institutions (HIs): Weatherford College, Vernon College, Cisco College, Ranger College, South Plains College, Paris Junior College, Angelina College, Frank Phillips College, and Howard College.